 Those who work on and around electrical equipment are already being trained to look out for themselves and fellow workers, follow guidelines (and laws) concerning personal safety at work, and to put up barriers to keep the general public out of dangerous electrical work areas.
 Their jobs are dangerous enough and require all their attention.
 They don’t need the added concern of distracted players wandering onto a dangerous job site.

 Given the wrong set of circumstances, crossing the boundary and contacting live equipment can be lethal.
 Factors such as the type of clothing the person is wearing or whether it’s been raining recently can make injuries worse.
-In 2011, the Transmission and Distribution Manager for Nebraska Public Power District said, “Substations that handle power for thousands of households are not designed for the public to enter at will, and that is why we fence them off and lock them.
+In 2011, the Transmission and, “Substations that handle power for thousands of households are not designed for the public to enter at will, and that is why we fence them off and lock them.
 Only trained, well-equipped professionals should ever enter a substation.”

 Legal ramifications exist as well.
 An unauthorized person who trespasses into a substation can be charged with criminal trespassing, punishable by fine or imprisonment or both.